 The Ethiopian, Eritrean, and Amhara forces have committed atrocious crimes against the Tigrayan people, who are only 6% percent of the Ethiopian population.
 Various inhumane acts of violence, atrocious killings, looting, rapes, bombardment, and unspeakable crimes were committed against the people of Tigray.
-The Tigrian civil society and diaspora, various international media outlets, and many public figures claim this event constitutes Genocide and gave warnings and called for investigations about the ethnic cleansing and war crimes committed.
+The Tigrian civil society and diaspora, various international media outlets, and many public figures claim this event constitutes genocide and gave warnings and called for investigations about the ethnic cleansing and war crimes committed.

-The war eventually stopped in November 2022 following a peace deal agreement signed in Pretoria, South Africa.
+The war eventually stopped in November 2022 following a peace agreement signed in Pretoria, South Africa.

-There are ongoing investigations to determine the severity of crimes committed and whether it was genocide.
-Meanwhile, the innocent civilians haven't gotten justice or answers to the devastation and suffering they've endured.
-To make matters worse, the Pretoria agreement hasn't been implemented fully as there are still troops in western Tigray and the people of Tigray are dying of man-made famine and hunger.
+There are ongoing investigations to determine the severity of crimes committed and whether they constitute genocide.
+Meanwhile, the innocent civilians haven't gotten justice or answers for the devastation and suffering they've endured.
+To make matters worse, the Pretoria agreement hasn't been fully implemented, as there are still troops in western Tigray, and the people of Tigray are dying of man-made famine.